 The police send notification to the GP if the UK firearms licence gets cancelled for any reason.
 In this case, the extra encoded reminder would then get deactivated.

-How to Apply for Shotgun and Firearm Certificates in the United Kingdom
+Applying for Shotgun and Firearms Certificates in the United Kingdom